FeiLiuEM/RoseTTAFold-local-server/README.md

 ### Codes include 3 files:

-`web.py`: The website of the server.
+`Code/web.py`: The website of the server.
 It will receive the amino acid sequence and write to `apply.csv`.
 The conda or python environment need `remi` library.

-`background_server.py`: The background running program of the server.
+`Code/background_server.py`: The background running program of the server.
 When `apply.csv` is not empty, it will create the run indicator file `test.fa` and start calculation.
 When finish indicator file `model5.pdb` exist, it will shear the imformation from `apply.csv` to `result.csv`.
 The results will be  compressed into a `tar.gz` file and transferred to the `result` folder for `web.py` retrieval.
 Remember activate `RoseTTAFold` environment of conda before running it.
 The environment could refer to the github of [RoseTTAFold](https://github.com/RosettaCommons/RoseTTAFold).

-`apply.sh` The running file.
+`Code/apply.sh` The running file.
 It will execute the RoseTTAFold run command and place the completed file in a specific location.
 We prefer pyrosetta than e2e.

 ### Running data includes 3 files and 1 folder:

-`running` folder include the calculating amino acid chain.
+`RunningData/running` folder include the calculating amino acid chain.
 After calculating, all the files in the folder will be compressed and move to specific folder.

-`apply.csv` includes the applied mission from web.
+`RunningData/apply.csv` includes the applied mission from web.
 When calculation finishes, the first line would be move to `result.csv`.

-`result.csv` records completed calculations.
+`RunningData/result.csv` records completed calculations.
 It includes the position of compressed file in specific folder.

 ## Citing this work